aav7fl/website-legacy/_posts/2016-05-31-raspberry-pi-steam-vr-streaming.md

 ### Wireless streaming stuttered every 60 seconds for 10 seconds.

-My wireless adapter was the primary culprit to this.
+<strike>My wireless adapter was the primary culprit to this.
 There was some issue with it either being powered or sharing band with on the USB bus with my Raspberry Pi.
 I switched to my handy [IOGear Ethernet/Wireless adapter](http://www.amazon.com/IOGEAR-Universal-Ethernet-Adapter-GWU627/dp/B004UAKCS6) and have had little problems streaming 20 Mbit streams.
 This adapter might not work for everybody.
 It uses the 2.4 GHz band which is commonly known to be quite crowded.
-My Raspberry Pi is near the wireless access point, so it has little interference.
+My Raspberry Pi is near the wireless access point, so it has little interference.</strike>

+I was able to get my 5 GHz wireless adapter working after uninstalling the newly introduced DHCPCD wireless manager and switching to WICD.
+I also added "max_usb_current=1" "/boot/config.txt" to prevent my wireless adapter from using all available power from the USB ports.
+Everything works flawlessly now over wireless.

 ### My HDMI monitor would not turn off after screen blanking with the Pi.